University College Venlo: History

 Maastricht University, of which UCV is part, was founded in 1976, making it one of the youngest universities in the Netherlands, and as of 2014 have over 16,000 students and roughly 3,600 employees.
 University College Venlo itself opened in September 2015.
 It currently has around 250 students studying in Venlo.

 Academics

 UCV will offer the students a Bachelor of Arts or Bachelor of Science depending on the courses in their personal curriculum.
+There are also two Master's programmes - Health Food and Innovation Management, Global Supply Chain Management and Change.
 The study is completely taught in English.
 Every student is, besides the courses, also doing several skill trainings and projects.
 UCV uses, as compared to the other studies of Maastricht University, the problem-based learning method taught in small classes.
 On top of that, UCV uses the research-based learning method, which provides the students with opportunities to collaborate with industry and local institutions.
 This provides the students with a more practical insight in their future careers.